SalsaBoy990/strapi-template-drb/README.md

-# strapi-template-blog
+# strapi-template-drb

-A Strapi template to create Strapi projects pre-configured for blog apps.
+A Strapi template to create Strapi projects pre-configured for apps.

 ## Usage